neurodatascience/QLS612-Overview/coc.md

 ## Respecting Differences

-Brainhack participants come from many cultures and backgrounds.
+Participants come from many cultures and backgrounds.
 We therefore expect everyone to be very respectful of different cultural practices, attitudes, and beliefs.
 This includes being aware of preferred titles and pronouns, as well as using a respectful tone of voice.

-While we do not assume Brainhack participants know the cultural practices of every ethnic and cultural group, we expect members to recognize and respect differences within our community.
+While we do not assume participants know the cultural practices of every ethnic and cultural group, we expect members to recognize and respect differences within our community.
 This means being open to learning from and educating others, as well as educating yourself.